Ege History, Family Crest & Coats of Arms

 - Origins Available:

 The distinguished and ancient surname German surname Ege is patronymic in origin, deriving from the name of the father of the original bearer.
 In this case, the name is derived from "Egino," the Old High German form of the personal name "Egon."
 The given name was popular among the Allemanic and Swabian nobility during the Middle Ages, and was thus handed down through these noble lines when hereditary surnames became common in Germany.

 The surname Ege was first found in Swabia, where it was a favorite personal name of the nobles of the region; it was borne by Egeno of Fürstenberg, Swabia in 1351.
 The earliest known bearer of the surname was Benz Ege, who was a resident of Rottweil in 1351.
 The young Ege family was instrumental during this early period, figuring prominently in the early history of the region and contributing greatly to the development of medieval Swabian society.

-Important Dates for the Ege family
+Early History of the Ege family

 This web page shows only a small excerpt of our Ege research.
 Another 128 words (9 lines of text) covering the years 1351, 1578, 1660, 1790, 1823, 1833, 1847, and 1893 are included under the topic Early Ege History in all our PDF Extended History products and printed products wherever possible.

 Ege Spelling Variations